Representing Multiculturalism in Comics and Graphic Novels

 12. Brenna Clarke Gray & Peter Wilkins: An Innocent at Home: Scott Pilgrim and its Canadian Multicultural Context

 13. Dana Mihăilescu: The Lower East Side as a Site of Jewish American Women’s Changing Images in Leela Corman’s Unterzakhn

 14. Emma Oki: Representations of Japanese Americans in Adrian Tomine's Shortcomingsand Scenes from an Impending Marriage

 15. Alex Link: Tulips and Roses in the Global Garden: Contesting Cultural Identity inPersepolis and Tekkonkinkreet

 Routledge webpage for Representing Multiculturalism in Comics and Graphic Novels.

 To recommend Representing Multiculturalism in Comics and Graphic Novels to your librarian, click here.

-If you review the book, please contact me and I will add a link to your review to this page.
+If you review the book, please contact Ian to have a link to your review added to this page.
 If you would like to receive a copy of the book to review, please fill in this request form and Routledge will arrange to have one sent to you.

 Click a link below to buy Representing Multiculturalism in Comics and Graphic Novels from the retailer of your choice.